becheng/serverlessnotifications/README.md

 ## Target Acceptance Criteria

-- A CosmosDB consistency level has been configured that works with Azure Search.
 - All saved chats are searchable with low latency, i.e is searable as soon as it's saved.
 - A new set of REST api(s) to 'push' newly saved CosmosDB data to the Azure Search Index.
 (Target Function Version=3 with .Net Core 3.1)